MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-create-index.md

 1. Use the [Create or Update Index Preview REST API](/rest/api/searchservice/indexes/create-or-update?view=rest-searchservice-2024-05-01-preview&preserve-view=true) to create the index.

 1. Add a `vectorSearch` section in the index that specifies compression settings and the search algorithms used to create the embedding space.
-For more information, see [Configure vector quantization and reduced storage](vector-search-how-to-configure-compression-storage.md).
+For more information, see [Configure vector quantization](vector-search-how-to-quantization.md).

    ```json
     "vectorSearch": {